jdpolakoff/sampleteach/readme2.md

 **What is a class?**

-A class is an object we can use to help us create new objects.
-Classes pass down data and functionality to other objects.
-In other words, they can function as prototypes.
-(More on that in a minute).
+1) A class is an object we can use to help us create new objects.

+2) Classes can also pass data and functionality to sub-classes.

 Let's take a look at an ES6 class.